ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_release_with_branches.rst

     git push upstream NEW_VERSION

-2. Wait until the new version is published on the collection's `Ansible Galaxy <https://galaxy.ansible.com/>`_ page (it will appear in a list of tarballs available to download).
+2. Wait until the new version is published on the collection's `Ansible Galaxy <https://galaxy.ansible.com/>`_ page.
+It will appear in a list of tarballs available to download.

 3. Add a GitHub release for the new tag.
-The title should be the version and content ``See https://github.com/ansible-collections/community.xxx/blob/stable-X/CHANGELOG.rst for all changes``.
+The title should be the version and content, such as -  ``See https://github.com/ansible-collections/community.xxx/blob/stable-X/CHANGELOG.rst for all changes``.

 4. Announce the release through the `Bullhorn Newsletter <https://github.com/ansible/community/wiki/News#the-bullhorn>`_.

 5. Announce the release in the pinned release issue/community pinboard of the collection and in the ``#ansible-community`` `Matrix/Libera.Chat IRC channel <https://docs.ansible.com/ansible/devel/community/communication.html#real-time-chat>`_.

-6. In the stable-X branch, update the version in galaxy.yml to the next **expected** version, for example, ``X.1.0``.
+6. In the ``stable-X`` branch, update the version in ``galaxy.yml`` to the next **expected** version, for example, ``X.1.0``.
 Add, commit and push to the **upstream** repository.

 Releasing minor collection versions
 -------------------------------------

 The new version is assumed to be ``X.Y.0``.
-All changes that should go into it are expected to be previously backported from the default branch (we use ``main`` in the following examples) to the ``stable-X`` branch.
+All changes that should go into it are expected to be previously backported from the default branch to the ``stable-X`` branch.

 Creating the changelogs
 ^^^^^^^^^^^^^^^^^^^^^^^^

 1. In the ``stable-X`` branch, make sure that ``galaxy.yml`` contains the correct version number ``X.Y.0``.
-If not, update it!
+If not, update it.

 2. In the ``stable-X`` branch, add a changelog fragment ``changelogs/fragments/X.Y.0.yml`` with content: